INNOVATION IN NEXT GENERATION INFRASTRUCTURE

-The Secure Transport Operations Lab conducts research to address critical areas of transportation and national security in three technological thrusts: 1) future transportation concepts (electrified connected automated transportation), 2) transportation operations (freeway, transit, and integrated corridor management), and 3) cybersecurity (transportation and critical infrastructure).
+Dr. Heaslip's lab in the Center for Transportation Research conducts research to address critical areas of transportation and national security in three technological thrusts: 1) future transportation concepts (electrified connected automated transportation), 2) transportation operations (freeway, transit, and integrated corridor management), and 3) cybersecurity (transportation and critical infrastructure).

 FUTURE TRANSPORTATION CONCEPTS